jmennen/group5/README.md

 <li>Install MySQLClient (pip install mysqlclient) -- MySQL DB-Connector</li>
 <li>Install Bleach (pip install bleach)</li>
 <li>Download this project</li>
 <li>Create a folder pp in the parent folder of the django project called "buzzit".
+<li>Create a file mysql.py in the folder "buzzit/buzzit" (where the settings file is).
+This file should contain the information about your MySQL Database
 <li>Register a user called "SYSTEM".
 <li>Have Fun</li>
 </ul>